learn-co-curriculum/phase-0-intro-to-js-2-object-iteration/README.md

 successively passing in the object's keys.
 However, inside the statement body we're trying to access `address.key`.
-If you recall from the lesson on objects, variables don't work with the dot operator because it treats the variable name as a literal key &mdash; that is, `address.key` is trying to access the property on `address` with a key of `key`.
+If you recall from the lesson on objects, variables don't work with the dot operator because it treats the variable name as a literal key — that is, `address.key` is trying to access the property on `address` with a key of `key`.
 Since there is no `key` property in `address`, it returns `undefined`.
 To prove this, let's add a `key` property to `address`: